sassoftware/sasoptpy/doc/guide/components.rst

 Getting the value
 ~~~~~~~~~~~~~~~~~

-After a solve, the objective value can be checked using the
+After a solve, the objective value can be retrieved using the
 :func:`Model.get_objective_value` method.

 >>> m.solve()